|Pilot F/Sgt Robert William Crawford (survived)

 Ditched April 24, 1942

 Built by Curtis in Buffalo, New York.
-Assigned U. S. Army Air Force serial number 41-25121.
-Disassembled and shipped overseas to Australia and reassembled.
+Assigned U. S. Army Air Force (USAAF) as P-40E Warhawk serial number 40-663.
+Disassembled and shipped overseas to Australia as part of lend-lease and reassembled.

 During April 1942 assigned to the Royal Australian Air Force (RAAF) as Kittyhawk A29-76.
-On April 10, 1942 recieved at Archerfield Airfield and assigned to RAAF 75 Squadron with fuselage code T. This P-40 operated from 7-Mile Drome near Port Moresby piloted by F/Sgt Robert William Crawford.
+On April 10, 1942 recieved at Archerfield Airfield and assigned to RAAF 75 Squadron with fuselage code T. No known nickname or nose art.
+This P-40 operated from 7-Mile Drome near Port Moresby piloted by F/Sgt Robert William Crawford.